WHEN: December 5-7, 2018

 WHERE: Santa Fe Convention Center

-Join the Santa Fe Council on International Relations in December to explore the essential connections between journalism and democracy – between truth and power.
-In concert with the Committee to Protect Journalists (CPJ), the International Women’s Media Foundation (IWMF), the Santa Fe New Mexican, and various regional and local partners, the Journalism Under Fire media summit will offer up world-class speakers, journalists, and case studies exploring press freedoms and the turbulent dynamics of today’s media – from the global to the local, from cyberspace to campus newsrooms.
-Alongside cutting-edge intellectual dialogue will be photojournalist exhibits, political cartoons (and cartoonists), workshops, advocacy campaigns, a virtual reality simulation, music, film, and food.
-With the incomparable Santa Fe as backdrop, Journalism Under Fire will bring together some extraordinary thought – and action – leaders.
+Join the Santa Fe Council on International Relations in December to explore the essential connections between journalism and democracy.
+In concert with the Committee to Protect Journalists (CPJ), the International Women’s Media Foundation (IWMF), the Santa Fe New Mexican, the Society of Professional Journalists Rio Grande Chapter, and the New Mexico Press Association, Journalism Under Fire will present outstanding speakers and over 50 journalists from around the world, here to explore press freedoms and the turbulent dynamics of today’s media.
+Alongside cutting-edge intellectual dialogue will be photojournalist exhibits, political cartoons (and cartoonists), advocacy campaigns, a virtual reality simulation, a student newsroom, music, film, and food.
+With the incomparable Santa Fe as backdrop, Journalism Under Fire will create unique learning and networking opportunities among extraordinary journalists, thought leaders, and the engaged public.

 - Dana Priest, two-time Pulitzer Prize winner from the Washington Post.
 She’ll speak on “From Putin to the Santa Fe New Mexican: How Global Censorship Affects your Life”